 Firstly, we don’t have letterboxes in Australia so there is no point in searching for letterbox flowers!
 Australia homes have mailboxes at the end of the drives – it’s not like the UK where you have a letterbox in your front door that allows a small box of flowers to be posted through (this is just one of the many differences between the UK and Australia)!

 This means you need to ensure the person you’re sending flowers to is either at home or at least make sure they haven’t gone away for a few days.
-I know I often send letterbox flowers in the UK to busy family members so they’ll have them waiting when they get home from work on the doormat, but just remember your flowers delivered in Australia will need to be a bunch of flowers instead of a box that can be posted through a letterbox.
+I know I often send letterbox flowers in the UK to busy family members so they’ll have them waiting when they get home from work on the doormat, but just remember your flowers delivered in Australia will need to be a bunch of flowers or a box of flowers left at the door if someone isn’t home.
 No doubt the delivery driver will look to leave the flowers with a neighbour or leave a card if the recipient isn’t home, but you definitely don’t want to order flowers online when the person might have gone away for a couple of weeks.

 The other thing to be aware of when sending flowers in Australia from overseas is that it’s not possible to send flowers to Australia cheaply.
 My experience of sending flowers in the UK usually involves sending a £20 – £25 bunch of flowers and you can get some lovely flowers online in that price range.
 Here, £25 converts to about $46 AUD but you won’t likely be able to send flowers online for that sort of price.
-The bunches of flowers online tend to start from $55 upwards.
+The bunches of flowers online tend to start from $60 upwards and you usually need to add shipping costs to your order (this could be $10 – 20).

 The cost of living in Australia is generally very different to the UK – costs of things tend to be higher but wages are too which balances it out for us who are living here) but I thought it was worth mentioning that Australia isn’t a country to get cheap flowers delivered!
 Don’t be put off from sending flowers to Australia though just because it’s a little more expensive – sending a bunch of flowers is still an amazing, thoughtful gift.